Would you like to learn how to draw eyes?

 Start by adding graphite to the darkest areas of the iris and sclera with a sharp 2H pencil.

-The reason I always start with the darkest area first is that all of the other values will be determined by how dark my darkest dark is.
+I always start with the darkest area first because all of the other values will be determined by how dark my darkest dark is.

 Notice in the images above I am working from dark to light.
 I continue to add value to the darkest areas and gradually use less graphite for the lighter sections.